contentstack/cli/packages/contentstack-bulk-publish/README.md

                                    flags)

 DESCRIPTION
-  The add-fields command is used for updating already existing entries with the updated schema of their respective Content Type
+  The update-and-publish command is used for updating already existing entries with the updated schema of their respective Content Type

   Content Types, Environments and Locales are required for executing the command successfully But, if retry-failed flag is set, then only a logfile is required